makerdao/dss-flappers/README.md

 ### FlapperUniV2

 Exposes a `kick` operation to be triggered periodically by the `Splitter` (at a cadence determined by `Splitter.hop()`).
-Its logic withdraws `DAI` from the `vow` and buys `gem` tokens on Uniswap v2.
+Its logic withdraws `DAI` from the `Splitter` and buys `gem` tokens on Uniswap v2.
 The acquired tokens, along with a proportional amount of `DAI` (saved from the initial withdraw) are deposited back into the liquidity pool.
 Finally, the minted LP tokens are sent to a predefined `receiver` address.

 Configurable Parameters:
 * `pip` - A reference price oracle, used for bounding the exchange rate of the swap.